 Leaving the village of Realp the Furka Pass climbs up a series of hairpins.
 Halfway up the climb, you reach the Goldfinger Viewpoint.

 This is the point where Bond gets out of his car and watches Goldfinger and Oddjob as Tilly Masterson shoots from above.
-Stop and take in the wonderful views of the hairpins and Realp below.
+There is a small lay-by where you can park and take in the wonderful views of the hairpins and the village of Realp below.

 To get in the driving mood, here is the scene from Goldfinger filmed on the Furka Pass.